ryanjv755/opensignalreport/README.md

 # SDR RF Signal Reporter

 This Python script listens to a specified radio frequency using an RTL-SDR dongle, detects voice activity, transcribes spoken amateur radio callsigns (using NATO phonetic alphabet) followed by the trigger phrase "signal report", and responds with an S-meter reading and estimated SNR.
+The audio response can be automatically transmitted back via a connected handheld radio using a PTT-capable cable.

 ## Features